 - the government holds 'golden shares' in a limited number of UK companies that typically allow it to prevent certain investors holding more than a certain percentage of shares.
 A number of golden shares also include powers over the disposal of material assets.

-Again, EU law imposes some limits on the exercising of these rules.
+Again, EU law currently imposes some limits on the exercising of these rules.

 In some sectors of the economy, the government or independent regulators also operate licensing or authorisation schemes, allowing for the scrutiny of individuals participating in particular activities.
 Certain investments in regulated sectors – such as water3 and financial services4 – may be subject to different merger control assessment or authorisation requirements, or both.
 Independent regulators operate in a number of sectors, including communications, water, electricity, gas and energy, nuclear and aviation (regulated by Ofcom, Ofwat, Ofgem, the Office for Nuclear Regulation and the Civil Aviation Authority, respectively).
 The scope of regulators' powers for intervention varies (such as licensing schemes for existing enterprises or approval requirements prior to commencing a new infrastructure project) as do the processes and timescales associated with the different regimes.
 None of these regulatory processes are specific to foreign investors, although, in some cases, the nationality of an investor will play a part in the authorisation process.5 Mergers concerning the defence sector may also require consent from the Ministry of Defence (MOD) to assign or novate any defence contracts.
 Details of these sector-specific regulations are outside the scope of this chapter.
 However, consent requirements and policy direction in particular UK business sectors should be further investigated before undertaking investment activities.

-A recent development is that the government has been taking steps to reinforce safeguards and to broaden the range of transactions that can be reviewed based on national security concerns.
+In an ongoing development in recent years, the government has been taking steps to reinforce safeguards and broaden the range of transactions that can be reviewed based on national security concerns.
 This is in line with broader international activity aiming to reinforce screening powers in light of growing concern that hostile states may use the ownership or control of entities and assets, particularly those concerning critical infrastructure and key technologies, to undermine national security through espionage, sabotage or exerting inappropriate leverage.
-The changes formulated also aim to address the changing and developing risks that the UK is facing because of national security, in particular in light of technological developments and the increasing importance of technology in society.
+The changes formulated also aim to address the changing and developing risks that the United Kingdom is facing because of national security, in particular in light of technological developments and the increasing importance of technology in society.

-When introducing the above-mentioned policies, the government was keen to emphasise that 'scrutiny does not mean making any part of the UK's economy off-limits to foreign investment' and that the proposals are not 'in any way designed or intended to limit market access for any individual countries'.6 Nevertheless, it is clear that the proposals, as currently formulated, will lead to a far greater number of transactions being reviewed for national security concerns than is currently the case, with corresponding consequences in terms of deal timeline and risk certainty going forward.
-At the time of writing, the current proposals for this regime, which are discussed further in Section VII, are still in draft form.
-While the public consultation on the proposals closed in October 2018, the government is continuing to review the feedback it received and there is no indication as yet as to when the government expects this new regime, in whatever form that may take following the feedback, to come into force.
+When originally introducing the above-mentioned policies, the government was keen to emphasise that 'scrutiny does not mean making any part of the UK's economy off-limits to foreign investment' and that the proposals are not 'in any way designed or intended to limit market access for any individual countries'.6 Nevertheless, it is clear that the proposals are intended to lead to a far greater number of transactions being reviewed for national security concerns than is currently the case, with corresponding consequences in terms of timeline and deal uncertainty going forward.
+At the time of writing, the National Security and Investment Bill 2020 is expected to be published imminently, probably in September.
+It is widely expected to be far-reaching and may involve a mandatory and suspensory notification regime.

 ii Significance of foreign investment in the United Kingdom

-The United Kingdom has a reputation for being one of the most open economies to foreign investment, reflecting the values on which its economic approach is based, including the welcoming of overseas investment.8 It is an attractive place for businesses within Europe, with one of the lowest corporation tax rates in the G20 countries, lower labour costs than businesses in Germany, France and Italy and up to 230 per cent tax relief available on research and development costs.9
+The United Kingdom has historically had a reputation for being one of the economies most open to foreign investment, reflecting the values on which its economic approach is based, including the welcoming of overseas investment.7 It is an attractive place for businesses within Europe, with one of the lowest corporation tax rates in the G20 countries, lower labour costs than businesses in Germany, France and Italy and up to 230 per cent tax relief available on research and development costs.8